Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-The interpolating parameter between $A_{\mu}(x)$ and $A_{\mu}(x)^{U}$ plays the r\^{o}le of the fifth coordinate.
-The operator ${\cal D}$ is real and antisymmetric, hence its non-zero eigenvalues are purely imaginary and come in complex conjugate pairs, and the number of zero modes is well defined modulo two.
-In our case the five-dimensional space is $S^{4}\times{\bf R}$, $A_{\tau}=0$, and $A_{\mu}(x,\tau=-\infty)=A_{\mu}(x)$, $A_{\mu}(x,\tau=+\infty)=A_{\mu}^{U}(x)$.
-An application of the mod $2$ index theorem led Witten to conclude that for this configuration the index is one, this means that as we interpolate between $A_{\mu}$ and $A_{\mu}^{U}$ there is a level crossing of the four-dimensional Dirac operator.
-From (\ref{det}) it is the clear that we cannot assign a definite sign to the square root and we cannot implement gauge invariance.
-Thus $SU(2)$ gauge theory with an odd number of fermion doublets is afflicted by a global anomaly and the physical Hilbert space is empty.
+where the parameter~$\tau$ is the fifth coordinate of a space~$S^{4}\times\mathbb{R}$.
+The fifth component of the gauge field vanishes, $A_{\tau}(x,\tau)=0$, while the other ones satisfy boundary conditions $A_{\mu}(x,\tau=-\infty)=A_{\mu}(x)$ and $A_{\mu}(x,\tau=+\infty)=A_{\mu}^{U}(x)$, adiabatically interpolating between the four-dimensional field configurations~$A_{\mu}$ and~$A_{\mu}^{U}$.
+It can be seen that the operator ${\cal D}$ is real and antisymmetric, so its non-zero eigenvalues are purely imaginary and come in complex conjugate pairs.
+In fact, the number of zero modes modulo two is a topological invariant that, using the mod $2$ index theorem, Witten computed to be one.
+This means that as we interpolate between $A_{\mu}$ and~$A_{\mu}^{U}$ there is an odd number of eigenvalues of the four-dimensional Dirac operator crossing zero.
+It is therefore not possible to assign a definite sign to the square root in eq.~\eqref{det}.

+The upshot is that~$\mbox{SU}(2)$ gauge theory with an odd number of fermion doublets has a global gauge anomaly and its physical Hilbert space is empty.
+Luckily, the SM contains an even number of weak~$\mbox{SU}(2)$ doublets per family, so disaster is avoided.

-\section{String Theory I. Bosonic String}
+\section{String theory I. Bosonic string}